pooyanazad/webscraping/README.md

 # webscraping
-automatic web scraping project with Flask
+automatic web scraping project with Flask, I want to create this app in next 20 steps

 Initial Setup and Simple Scraper